 By contrast, responsible breeders are very open in their approach.
 The best ones will have domain-specific email addresses (instead of generic Gmail or Yahoo ones) and may even have a canine-related number (1-800-I-Bark-4-U).
 They also tend to have long term guarantees.

 Another characteristic of reliable breeders is that they keep comprehensive health records.
-Make sure you receive a record of up to date health checks & vaccinations.
+Make sure you receive a history of up to date health checks & vaccinations.
 Premium service providers may even throw in a lifetime health guarantee.